BNZ Logo

 I am a BNZ Advantage Visa Platinum Cardholder, what am I eligible for?

-If you are a BNZ Advantage Visa Platinum cardholder, you are eligible for overseas leisure travel benefits, and, from 1 December 2021, a new domestic travel benefit which covers rental vehicle excess.
-These benefits are provided by the 90 Day Platinum International Leisure Travel Insurance, and Domestic Rental Vehicle Collision Damage and Theft Excess Cover insurances found in the BNZ Advantage Visa Platinum Credit Card Insurance policy.
+These benefits are provided by the 90 Day Platinum International Leisure Travel Insurance policy, and Domestic Rental Vehicle Collision Damage and Theft Excess Cover Policy.
+Both of these policies are found in the BNZ Advantage Visa Platinum Credit Card Insurances brochure

 To check if your particular itinerary is covered, go to the homepage and complete the eligibility questionnaire check your cover.
 If your trip is covered, we will tell you at the end of the questionnaire and send you confirmation by email.